tiandavis/tiandavis.com/resume/index.md

 ![Capabilities][capabilities-3]

+#### <i>BrowZine.com: Mobile Responsive</i>

-I'm currently working with a talented team of co-founders and engineers, leading the [retrofitting][browzine-subjects] of our existing Ember.js desktop web application with a mobile responsive UI/UX.
-The project is coming along well so far.
+Worked with a talented team of co-founders and engineers, leading the [retrofitting][browzine-subjects] of our existing Ember.js desktop web application with a mobile responsive UI/UX.
 Resize your browser to try it out live. :)

-The application is built using Ember CLI, Sass and QUnit for testing on the frontend, running atop a Node Express API and Mocha for testing on the backend with CircleCI for continuous integration.
+BrowZine is built using Ember CLI, Sass and QUnit for testing on the frontend, running atop a Node Express JSON API spec and Mocha for testing on the backend with CircleCI for continuous integration.

 ![ember-responsive acceptance tests](/images/subjects-search.png)